SeitaBV/python-s2-protocol/README.md

 We make use of `datamodel-codegen` tool which generates pydantic classes from the Schema descriptions in s2-ws-json/s2-asyncapi/s2-cem.yaml.
 To trigger a new generation, run the following command:

 ```
-make generate-modes
+make generate-models
 ```

-This command creates a python `venv` with he required dependencies to run `datamodel-coden`.
+This command creates a python `venv` with the required dependencies to run `datamodel-codegen`.

 Keep in mind that the timestamp of the generation time will be on top of the file, so you'll always see changes.
 The results are located in `src/python_s2_protocol/raw` with the following file structure: